Elementary Education

 Prerequisites: Graduate standing and ELE ED 6246.
 Educators will learn instructional strategies for analyzing and addressing needs of students who have difficulties understanding and becoming proficient in mathematics.
 Conceptual development and procedural fluency are approached in a diagnostic and prescriptive context.
 The course will cover research based approaches to help develop assessments and strategies for addressing needs of students who have difficulties understanding and becoming proficient in mathematics.

-ELE ED 6342A Addressing the Mathematical Needs of Students: A: 1 semester hour
+ELE ED 6342T Addressing the Mathematical Needs of Students for Teachers in Residence: 2 semester hours

 ELE ED 6387 Literacy Acquisition and Learning for Diverse Students: 3 semester hours